Ex-UOG professor who rigged bids released from prison early

 John Lawrence's daughter, Jayanika Lawrence, 33, was sentenced to one year of probation after she admitted to cutting trees on U.S. land, as a misdemeanor, in connection with the case.

-Marler conspired with the Lawrences and others to rig bids for federally funded project work in connection with cooperative agreements between the U.S. Navy and UOG, Post files state.
+From November 2014 to June 2015, Marler conspired with John Lawrence and Jayanika Lawrence to rig bids for federally funded project work pursuant to cooperative agreements between the federal government and UOG.

+During this time, Marler was a professor at the university, as well as the principal investigator for certain federally funded cooperative agreements in which his responsibilities included bidding out and awarding project work in compliance with UOG’s procurement process.